Sudan: UN launches talks in bid to end political crisis | DW | 10.01.2022

 "We are willing to take part in the talks on condition that the purpose is to resume the democratic transition and remove the coup regime, but we are against it if these talks seek to legitimize the coup regime," Jaafar Hassan, a spokesman for the Forces for Freedom and Change, told news agency AFP.

-However, another key civilian faction, the Sudanese Professionals Association, said on Sunday that would not participate in the UN-facilitated talks — saying they want a fully civilian government to lead Sudan's transition to democracy.
+Another key civilian faction, the Sudanese Professionals Association, said on Sunday that would not participate in the UN-facilitated talks — saying the group sought a fully civilian government to lead Sudan's transition to democracy.

-The UN-facilitated talks come a week after the resignation of Sudan's Prime Minister Abdalla Hamdok.
+The UN-facilitated talks come a week after the resignation of Prime Minister Abdalla Hamdok.

 He said the decision to resign stemmed from the military's inability to compromise with protesters.